shangyilim/event-on-air/README.md

 ### Make sure the searchConfig is setup

-# Complete
+# Next Step: Configure Client
 You have completed the setup for the serverless part of the app.
 Now you must configure the client [here](https://github.com/shangyilim/event-on-air-client)